qttq23/storage_default/README.md

 client uses signed url to start download file.

 Note:
 in case of native clients (mobile, desktop), client has to use `XML Rest Api` to download file. client should `GET` the `signed url` and receive response's data partially in body.
 Each time data comes, client write those data to local file. repeat until response complete. (only 1 request and 1 response)
+(optionally, client requests a `HEAD` to get the file's metadata.)

 In case of web browser, client just needs to open that `signed url` in a new tab, the browser will prompt the SaveDialog to user to save file to and handle download process for you.